 There are many useful, FREE online tools that can be integrated into the online and hybrid learning experience.
 This Web 2.0 list provides several recommended tools grouped together by type: chatting, communicating, networking; collecting, storing, sharing; creative sharing, discussion, polling; tools to present your creations; and finally, video and sound.
 We've also designated which tools are ADA compliant and which are working on it (but maybe not quite there yet).
 Non compliant tools should be used with discretion.

 Have you got a favorite web 2.0 tool that isn't listed?
 Send an email to us at eLearn@volstate.edu with that information and we'll check it out!

 For help using eLearn (D2L), the course management system, contact Distributed Education.

 Respondus 4.0 is a powerful tool for creating and managing exams that can be printed to paper or published directly to eLearn.
 Exams can be created offline using a familiar Windows environment.

 Respondus LockDown Browser® is a custom browser that can be enforced in place of a traditional internet browser.
 When students use Respondus LockDown Browser they are unable to print, copy, go to another URL, or access other applications.
 When an assessment is started, students are locked into it until they submit it for grading.

 StudyMate helps students "master the basics" of course material through learning activities, self-assessments, and games.
 A dozen activities – such as flash cards, crosswords and quizzes – engage students with course content in an individualized way.

 Zoom is an easy-to-use video conferencing client that allows you to schedule or set up meetings on the fly (and record them for later viewing!).
 It installs on Windows or Mac, and can even be downloaded onto Android or iOS devices, and is accessible with your Vol State account.
-Check out the Zoom Support F.A.Q. or contact the Help Desk if you have any questions.
+Check out the Zoom Guide or contact the IT Help Desk if you have any questions.